People are able to enjoy a wide range of activities on our rivers and this page has a guide to access gates and how to care for the environment.

 River areas in Hawke's Bay are great places for water sports, picnics, horse-riding, trail biking, mountain biking, whitebaiting and fishing.
 In a hot Hawke's Bay summer, locals seek out the shady places under the flood protection willows alongside the rivers.

-Since 1996 HBRC has enhanced the accessible areas by improving entrances, providing picnic facilities and establishing areas and trails for activities such as trail biking and horse riding.
+Since 1996 the Regional Council has enhanced the accessible areas by improving entrances, providing picnic facilities and establishing areas and trails for activities such as trail biking and horse riding.
 Vehicle access is through a single point for security and ease of management but you can walk right through the river systems and there are a number of marked stiles over fences.
 Horse jumps are located in popular riding areas.
 HB Cycle Trails make use of many of these areas on the Heretaunga Plains providing excellent views from the top of stopbanks.

 Enjoy your time at the river and leave it as you found it for others to enjoy.

 We work hard to keep facilities tidy, but the cost of clearing dumped rubbish, car bodies and damaged facilities falls on the whole community.
 People found causing any damage will be prosecuted and if you see any illegal activity please notify the Police or the Regional Council.

 Access points: Guppy Road, Omaranui Road, Springfield Road, Hakowhai, Dartmoor, Mangaone, HB Cycle Trails.

 The Tutaekuri starts deep in the Kaweka Ranges.
 Before the earthquake in 1931, it used to flow out through Ahuriri Estuary behind Napier Hill but now has a common opening with the Ngaruroro.